mk3008/Carbunql.RedOrb/README.md

 - All tables with 1 to 0..N relationships are saved.

 # Constraints
+## General
+- When using sequence keys, please make the type Nullable
+- Connection class generation is out of scope
+- Requires creation of table definition class

 ## When reading
 - Column filtering is not possible.